 Shop the markets

 Cirencester also has a farmers’ market on the second and fourth Sundays of the month (9am–2.30pm), and an arts and crafts market on the first Saturday of the month (9am–5pm).
-And the Corn Hall hosts an indoor market on Sundays–Thursdays (10am–4.30pm), antiques and collectables market on Fridays (8am–3pm) and craft market on Sundays (10am–4.30pm).
+And the Corn Hall hosts a range of indoor markets, including craft, antique and general markets.

 Church of St John the Baptist